 Assuming that you are already working with some kind of recording studio setup and want to upgrade to a professional one, this is the guide for you.

-In our earlier Chapter on the complete recording studio equipment list, we gave an overview of what equipment you need to upgrade from a basic to an advanced professional studio.
+In our earlier Chapter on how to upgrade your home recording studio, we gave an overview of what equipment you need to upgrade from a basic to an advanced professional studio.

 Exactly what equipment you should get for a professional recording studio is the subject of this guide.
 Here, we will explore what equipment most professional musicians use inside a professional recording studio and how you can best setup this equipment in a home or studio setting.

 This is an advanced guide, and is not meant for beginners first starting out with their home recording studio.
 If you are looking for a beginner’s guide, check out this article on the home recording studio essentials for beginners.

 Professional Recording Studio Equipment List

 In a professional recording studio context, you’re going to have to throttle up the amount of CPU available for music processing – because you are going to need it.

 Assuming that you will be having multiple musicians recording at the same time plus a professional audio engineering in the mixing room, you’ll need a computer that can handle all that processing power to record simultaneously.